 For the health and safety of our students, faculty and staff, we have worked hard to move programs online, while still providing in-person learning where feasible.
 Throughout the pandemic, it is important to us that our students can continue their education while maintaining access to the same quality instructors/programs they need to succeed.
 By offering “remote learning” we are better able to support international students not able to come back to Canada to complete their programs.

-How will the college effectively transition its programs and services to online services of value?
+How is the college effectively transitioning its programs and services to online services of value?

-You can access the latest information at selkirk.ca/september-2020
+You can access the latest information at selkirk.ca/now

 .
 Also, be sure to follow our social media channels.
 Students will also be contacted via email with information as it is released.

-The services you appreciate and require will still be available online.
-We are investing first in all student supports that you require to be successful, which includes: Accessibility Services, Assessment Services, Counselling, on-call Invigilators, and the Learning Resource Centres, to support students and faculty in the most efficient way possible.
+The services you appreciate and require are still available online.
+We are investing in all student supports that you require to be successful, which includes: Accessibility Services, Assessment Services, Counselling, on-call Invigilators, and the Learning Resource Centres, to support students and faculty in the most efficient way possible.

 What financial support is available for students?
 I’m worried I won’t be able to finish/or enter my program now that my financial situation has changed.